harouf/twilio-wrapper-library-documentation/docs/index.md

 > - He navigates through the pages and comes to have some questions to ask.
 > - Although there's customer contact page on the website, he sees a form from which he can initiate a call directly.
 > - He puts his number and click the 'call' button, he will receive a follow up call on his phone.
-> - Upon acceptance of the call, he will be friendly directed to customer support line.
+> - Upon acceptance of the call, he will be friendly directed to thinQ line.

 ## So what does it do exactly?